-The criterion for deciding which of these types of assignment a TA will receive is based on several factors.
+The criteria for deciding which of these types of assignment a TA will receive is based on several factors.
 When applying to TA, you may indicate a preference.
-All past performance as a TA are also evaluated by either the students via the Course Instructor Survey and/or by the faculty supervisor.
-This is determined primarily by English language proficiency.
-All international students are tested for English language skills and Teaching Assistants with a deficiency will not be allowed to have duties that require formal contact with undergraduate students.
+All past performance as a TA is also evaluated both by the students via the Course Instructor Survey and by the faculty supervisor.
+In the case of international students, there is the additional question of English language proficiency.
+All international students are tested for English language skills and Teaching Assistants with a deficiency will not be allowed to have duties that require contact with undergraduate students.
 It is important that all Teaching Assistants work to remove any language deficiencies as soon as possible (see: Section 3.2.6).
-International students will not be hired in their second year if they fail to acquire fully certified status on the English assessment within their first year.
+International students will not be hired in their second year if they fail to acquire fully certified status on the English assessment (ITA Exam) within their first year.